illinx/sio_local/README.md

 # sio_local

+sio_local is a protocol for the Gameboy Advance that uses the GBA's serial in/out (SIO) communication functionality to support four local players with rumble.
+It is based off of the Gameboy Player's SIO Rumble functionality.

-This repository contains patch releases and other misc files from the sio_local project.
+This repository contains patch and binary releases for the project.